Death has odd visiting hours.

 For most people.

 It’s different if you do something truly terrible - or incredibly virtuous - moments before death.
-In those cases, one of two alternate doors might unlock.
-Depending on what you did.
+In those cases, one of two alternate doors might unlock depending on your deeds in those final moments of life.

 Most likely, neither of these doors will open.
 Most likely, you’ll be whisked through the central door upon death and be reunited with friends and family on a perfectly green lawn or on white sands by rolling blue waters, depending on your personal preferences, of course.